Unsure of the difference between cash-flow and capital? Business jargon can often be complicated, especially if you’re just getting started.

 A person who invests money or capital into a business with an expectation of future financial return.

 IR35 is a tax law introduced to combat tax avoidance by workers supplying their services to clients via an ‘intermediary’ (such as a limited company) who would otherwise be an employee.
-Our IR35 guide explains more.
+Our what is IR35 page explains more, or you can download the guide below to read at your convenience.

 A company’s legal debts e.g. loans, mortgages or accounts payable.